FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 * You first create a database user for FreshRSS to use.
 * Then you create a database for FreshRSS to store data in.
 * You grant permissions for the user you created to read, write, and modify the database.
-* Flushing privileges reloads the permissions, making the previous command to take effect.
+* Flushing privileges reloads the permissions, which makes the previous command take effect.

 ## Part 4: Finishing the Installation